 How much each company pays for UARG membership, as well as the group's total budget, is unclear.
 However, documents obtained by S&P Global Market Intelligence from a business presentation made to EEI leadership in January show EEI spent $7.7 million in 2015 toward a UARG fund not controlled by EEI and accounted for as a separately funded activity.

 EEI spokesman Jeff Ostermayer said his organization provides accounting services to groups such as UARG and participates in a number of coalitions covering a range of issues important to its members.
-He declined to comment specifically on the documents.

 "UARG provides a variety of services including regulatory, technical and compliance advice and information," Ostermayer said.
 "EEI does not participate in any votes on UARG policy matter decisions."